 Sexual activity in the last month: In the final multivariable model (Table 3), the estimated odds of having had sex in the last month for participants in the ART-eligible group were approximately half of those in the pre-ART group at enrolment, aOR=0.51, 95% CI (0.31, 0.81).
 In contrast, during follow-up, the odds ratio is 0.91, 95% CI (0.61, 1.34).
 The model also estimated a lower odds for participants reporting that they had not used condoms (during last sex with partner or never used), participants believing that their partner had sex with someone else and participants not living with their partner.
 On the other hand, knowing partner’s HIV status and wanting to have more children were associated with higher odds of having sex in the last month.
 Individuals in a new relationship rather than a relationship ongoing at enrolment and those who had argued with their partner recently were also more likely to be sexually active in the last month.

 Unprotected sex acts in the last month: Table 4 presents the final model for the odds of unprotected sex in the last month among partnerships that reported sexual activity in the last month.
-There were no significant differences between the two ART groups at enrolment aOR=1.10, 95%CI (0.57, 2.12), while during follow-up the odds of unprotected sex were significantly lower for partnerships of ART-eligible participants compared to pre-ART participants, a0R= 0.26 (0.15, 0.43).
+There were no significant differences between the two ART groups at enrolment aOR=1.10, 95%CI (0.57, 2.12), while during follow-up the odds of unprotected sex were significantly lower for partnerships of ART-eligible participants compared to pre-ART participants, a0R= 0.26, 95%CI(0.15, 0.43).
 Significantly lower odds of unprotected sex in the last month were also associated with the participant having more equitable gender norms, not living with their partner, and having disclosed their HIV status to the partner.
 Higher odds of unprotected sex were associated with the involvement of alcohol at last sex, ever having had unwanted sex within the partnership, desire to have (more) children with partner, and the partner having ever performed a physical act of violence towards the participant.
 Unprotected sex with a partner who is HIV-negative or has unknown HIV status is considered risky sex.
 Of the total sexual acts by participants in the ART-eligible group, 5.5% were categorized as risky acts, compared to 13.2% of the sexual acts in the pre-ART group, p<0.0001.
 Thirty-three percent (186) of the 565 partnerships reported unprotected sex at least once, 104 (56%) of them had risky sex, the rest had unprotected sex with a partner known to have HIV.

 Frequency of sex acts in the last month: In the final multivariable negative binomial model (Table 5), the number of sex acts was 23% lower among the ART-eligible group compared to the pre-ART group at enrolment, aIRR=0.77, 95%CI (0.65, 0.91); whereas during follow-up, the ratio was no longer significantly different from 1.0, aIRR=0.97, 95% CI (0.88, 1.08).
 The number of sex acts in the last month was higher when more children were wanted and among new partnerships.
 The number of sex acts in the last month was lower with more equitable gender norms, when condom use were not used at every sex act, when unwanted sex had ever happened within the partnership, when the participant believed their partner had sex with others, and when the couple were not living together.